 Building completed – now computers and internet

-On 31st October 2011, Director of the Microsoft Innovation Centre, Allen Tuladhar, along with his technical team, visited Astam to personally deliver the School in a Box system.
-The Microsoft team installed the computers and provided specialist training to the Computer Centre Committee and Technical Team from 1 – 5 November.
-Allen also met with the people involved in the project and spoke to them about the importance of what was happening in Astam and how the Centre would create new opportunities for the community.
+On 31 October 2011, Director of the Microsoft Innovation Centre, Allen Tuladhar, along with his technical team, visited Astam to personally deliver the computers.
+The Microsoft team installed the computers and provided specialist training to the Computer Centre Committee and technical team from 1 – 5 November.
+Allen also met with the people involved in the project and spoke to them about the importance of what was happening in Astam and how the centre would create new opportunities for the community.

-“Now that the computers were in, we followed up on 6 weeks of negotiation with the Internet Service Provided (ISP) to connect the village to the internet.
+“Now that the computers were in, we followed up on 6 weeks of negotiation with the Internet Service Provider to connect the village to the internet.
 Having been assured that they would take care of all aspects of installation, we were told that we needed to install a pole for the antenna to be attached.
-After the meeting, we immediately went to find a steel pipe 10cm in diameter and 5 meters long that we ended up strapping to the roof of a jeep, along with 11 chairs, and 60kg worth of batteries for the backup power supply.
-The next day the ISP technicians arrived and we had to dig a hole for the pole and put in the concrete, install the antenna, run 30 meters of cable underground to the Centre and then finally connect Astam to the internet for the first time.
+After the meeting, we immediately went to find a steel pipe 10cm in diameter and 5 meters long that we ended up strapping to the roof of a jeep, along with 11 chairs, and 60kg worth of batteries and equipment for the backup power supply.
+The next day the ISP technicians arrived and we had to dig a hole for the pole and put in the concrete, install the antenna, run 30 meters of cable underground to the centre and then finally connect Astam to the internet for the first time.
 This was the day before the official opening! ”

 Community consultation & networking

 The Logged On team consulted as widely as possible within the village of Astam, the Dhital region and with the local Village Development Committee about the project and the vision for the future.